tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 I'm not the strongest.
 I'm not the fastest.
 But I'm good at suffering.

-"Everyone fighting a battle that you know nothing about"
+Everyone fighting a battle that you know nothing about

 "Routine, in an intelligent man, is a sign of ambition."